With more long-haul flights, Shenzhen Airport steps up pressure on Hong Kong

-SHENZHEN, China/HONG KONG, Nov 1 (Reuters) - Shenzhen, which has morphed from a low-cost manufacturing centre into a booming ‘Chinese Silicon Valley’ technology hub, is a rising threat to Hong Kong’s regional domination in international air travel.
+SHENZHEN, China/HONG KONG (Reuters) - Shenzhen, which has morphed from a low-cost manufacturing centre into a booming ‘Chinese Silicon Valley’ technology hub, is a rising threat to Hong Kong’s regional domination in international air travel.

 Shenzhen’s airport has long been a busy domestic hub, with 38 million passengers flying within China last year, but moved fewer than 3 million on international flights.